 Yosemite Road Closures

 You can call this number for frequent updates on Yosemite road closures and conditions.
 Press 1 then 1 again for chain conditions.
 An R0 means no chain requirements on said roads.

 March is still winter in Yosemite Valley so unfortunately, there are some road closures.
 Before you plan your trip, make sure that any location you really want to visit isn’t closed.
-Most of Yosemite Valley however is freely open.
+Most of Yosemite Valley, however, is freely open.

 In Sum…Visiting Yosemite in March is Amazing

 Visiting Yosemite in March is amazing and it was a gorgeous time to visit, especially towards the end of the month.
 We had few hassles with our car and were able to easily find chains to carry even though we didn’t need them.
 The park is super easy to navigate and Yosemite Valley has a plethora of activities to offer it seems all year round.
-Perhaps there isn’t a best time to visit Yosemite because it’s always nice.
+Perhaps there isn’t the best time to visit Yosemite because it’s always nice.